wayofdev/npm-shareable-configs/packages/secretlint-config/README.md

    This will add the `lint:secrets` script to the `scripts` section of your `package.json`.

 That's it!
-You can now run the `lint:secrets` script to lint the relevant packages in your monorepository.
+You can now run the `lint:secrets` script to lint the relevant packages in your mono-repository.

 <br>